-P/T Contracts, Professional and Technical Contracts - State contracts for professional or technical services that are intellectual in character, including consultation, analysis, evaluation, and planning, and result in the production of a report or the completion of a task.
-P/T contracts do not include the provision of supplies or materials except by the approval of the commissioner (of administration) or except as incidental to the provision of professional or technical services.
-(M.S.
-16C.08, Subd 1).
+P/T Contracts, Professional and Technical Contracts - state contracts for professional or technical services that are intellectual in character, including consultation, analysis, evaluation, and planning, and result in the production of a report or the completion of a task.

-Racing Commission - A regulatory agency created in 1983 to supervise and regulate the parimutuel horse racing industry in Minnesota.
+Racing Commission - a regulatory agency created in 1983 to supervise and regulate the parimutuel horse racing industry in Minnesota.